-- 1. Where in a reticulated sewer connection is available, sewer connections are: - a. provided at the park boundary if public toilets or buildings are required; - b. located at the closest point to the proposed development site in the park; - denoted by permanent markers. - 2.
-Where in a reticulated sewer connection is not available, an appropriate disposal system will be determined in accordance with the Plumbing and Drainage Act.
+- 1. Where reticulated sewerage connection is available, sewerage connections are: - a. provided at the park boundary if public toilets or buildings are required; - b. located at the closest point to the proposed development site in the park; - c. denoted by permanent markers. - 2.
+Where reticulated sewerage connection is not available, an appropriate disposal system will be determined in accordance with the Plumbing and Drainage Act.